-The Electric Utility leases a portion of its transmission system, known as the North Loop, to SMMPA under a non-cancelable operating lease through the year 2030.
+The Electric Utility rents a portion of its transmission system, known as the North Loop, to SMMPA under a non-cancelable agreement through the year 2030.
 The Utility is responsible for all operating and maintenance costs.
-The Utility received a lump sum payment of \$1,500,000 in 1989 and annual lease revenues of \$36,420 are being recognized ratably over the lease term.
-The amount deferred as of December 31, 2021 was \$301,175.
+The Utility received a lump sum payment of \$1,500,000 in 1989 and annual revenues of \$36,420 are being recognized ratably over the term of the agreement.
+The amount deferred as of December 31, 2022 was \$264,755.

 Beginning in January, 2018, the Electric Utility, working through its primary power supplier SMMPA, began a new program offering called SolarChoice whereby customers can subscribe to one or more solar panels from a utility-scale solar installation contracted to SMMPA.
 Each month customers receive a bill credit for the amount of energy generated by their subscribed panels.
-The subscription cost of \$650 per solar panel was initially recorded as a deferred inflow and is being recognized into revenue ratably over the twelve-year term of the subscription, 2019 through 2029.
-As of December 31, 2021 \$370,067 remained as deferred.
+The subscription cost of \$650 per solar panel was initially recorded as a deferred inflow and is being recognized into revenue ratably over the twelve-year term of the subscription, 2018 through 2029.
+As of December 31, 2022 \$323,808 remained as deferred.

-At the end of 2021, the Electric Utility had advanced payments of \$129,980, which included the unamortized portion of capacity sales, as well as advanced payments for leased space on poles.
+At the end of 2022, the Electric Utility had advanced payments of \$10,423,447, which included the unamortized portion of capacity sales.
+As of December 31, 2022, the Water Utility had an advanced payment of \$21,000 for antenna space on a water tower, which is reflected as Deferred Revenue.
+When the antenna is attached, this amount will be reclassified to Lease Deferred Inflows.